wangyenshu/fricas-wasm/README.md

 # Remark:
 - web-template/fricas-fs.js: this preloads all files listed in fricas-fs.json to IDBFS (recommended for performance)
 - web-template/fricas-fs-lazyloading.js: this loads files on demand

+# Issue:
+- integration does not work on chrome

 # Credit
 - https://github.com/oldk1331/fricas0